FarronF/limerick-council-meetings/meetings/2023/03/03-Joint Policing Committee Meeting/Minutes - Joint Policing Committee Meeting - 16th December 2022.md

 specific “Project Off Road” initiative has been run in conjunction with the Garda/HSE Life Saver Project

 and the Garda Youth Diversion Project, which resulted in an award this week at the R.S.A.
+Leading Lights
+---
-Leading Lights--- Awards in Dublin.
+Awards in Dublin.
 This initiative was targeted at Primary School children who were present during a

 recreation of a serious road traffic collision involving a scrambler and a car.